edgebips/johnny/johnny/base/positions.md

 - `net_liq: Decimal`: The total value of this position, as marked by the `mark` field.
 This is a signed value as well, following the `mark` field.

+- `unit_delta: Decimal`: The per-unit delta (option delta) of the instrument (range: between 0 and 1).
+In thinkorswim, this is the OptionDelta.
+In tastyworks, it is the "/ Delta" column.
+This can be used to compute absolute dollar-deltas in order to compute leverage ratios.

+- `beta: Decimal`: The beta of the instrument to `SPY`.
+This is used to compute portfolio-adjusted deltas (e.g. SPY deltas) and portfolio expected moves.
+  Note: The betas unfortunately tend to come from Morningstar and tend to be unreliable, especially around corporate actions and for stocks with meme-like behavior.

+- `index_price: Decimal`: The price of the index instrument (`SPY`) used for beta calculations.
+Since the positions may be imported at different times, having the actual price imported from the file will improve the accuracy of other derived quantities.
+Note that imports at different times from different files will see different values for the index.

 Note that pairs of `price` and `cost`, `mark` and `net_liq` are redundant.
 We could simplify the requirements on this file and derive some of these quantities ourselves.